'Sing of the East as sunlight’s rays

 wake earth in all its glory'

-In the summer, at the annual conference of The Hymn Society of Great Britain and Ireland, I was introduced to a lovely old song which has American roots, called ‘How Can I Keep from Singing'.
+In the summer of 2018, at the annual conference of The Hymn Society of Great Britain and Ireland, I was introduced to a lovely old song which has American roots, called ‘How Can I Keep from Singing'.
 I felt I wanted to re-construct the song bearing in mind those who through their personal darknesses find it almost impossible to ‘keep on singing’, which is sad because it is widely accepted that singing builds a sense of well-being.

 Here is what emerged.
 I hope it will be helpful to some and enjoyed by others.
 The tune can be found in a number of hymnaries including Common Ground No 51: Worship & Rejoice 2003 - 424: Lift Up Your Hearts 443:Evangelical Lutheran 2006 - 763: Also in a Sankey and Moody book No 356